Skip to content

 Guppy Bent Spine (Scoliosis)

-Seeing a guppy with a bent spine for the first time can be alarming, but it is worth understanding that many guppies with mild scoliosis live relatively normal lives.
-The severity ranges from a slight curve that barely affects swimming to a severe bend that significantly impairs movement and quality of life.
+• Severity varies widely.
+Many guppies with mild scoliosis live relatively normal lives — the range runs from a slight curve that barely affects swimming to a severe bend that significantly impairs movement and quality of life.

 ➜ Reduced activity compared to healthy tank mates